kexiZeroing/kexiZeroing.github.io/src/blog/how-common-web-mechanisms-work-under-the-hood.md

 - Vite pre-bundles dependencies using esbuild.
 - Vite serves source code over native ESM.
 This is essentially letting the browser take over part of the job of a bundler: Vite only needs to transform and serve source code on demand, as the browser requests it.

+> Vite bridges the gap between the way we want to write code and the way the browser understands code.
+It does this by providing a development server runtime that transforms our code to a format the browser understands.
+It also provides a builder that transforms our code to a production ready format with a lot of optimizations.

 ```js
 import MagicString from 'magic-string';
 import { init, parse as parseEsModule } from 'es-module-lexer';